gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 4. _Human Resources (HR) Department_ is in charge of recruiting, screening and finding job applicants, training the personnel in an accurate way, suitable for their role internal to the organization;

-5. _Finance Department_ oversees the organization's financial operations, acquring funds, redistributing them according to budgeting operations and doing accounting, while reporting for the financial year accordingly;
+5. _Finance Department_ oversees the organization's financial operations, acquiring funds, redistributing them according to budgeting operations and doing accounting, while reporting for the financial year accordingly;

 6. _Procurement and Supply Chain Department_  is responsible for procuring equipment, medical supplies and resources able to make the internal supply chain work continuously for all operations of the organization;

 7. _Quality Assurance and Compliance Department_ ensures that the organization adheres to regulatory requirements, industry standards, and best practices related to patient care and data privacy.

 This assessment is based on conducted on these units, better refining and giving a comprehensive analysis and overview, for all units and subunits alike.
 Such can be seen from the following figure:
 #figure(